 Ifield Community College is committed to safeguarding, promoting the welfare and safety of all students.
 We want to make sure all our students are safe in school, at home, on line and in the community.
 We strive to ensure that consistent and effective safeguarding procedures are in place to support families, students and staff at school.
-Our staff play an important role, working together with parents and carers, to ensure that our students are safe and secure and to promote their personal safety and wellbeing.
+Our staff have an important role, working together with parents and guardians, to ensure that our students are safe and secure and to promote their personal safety and wellbeing.

 Mr Kevin Laundon

 Deputy Safeguarding Lead

 |Miss Verity Wilson||Year 7 Progress Leaderemail@example.com|

 |Miss Tess McThredder||Joint Year 9 Progress Leaderfirstname.lastname@example.org|

 |Miss Charlotte Woodman||Year 10 Progress Leaderemail@example.com|